Understanding Mechanic's Liens

 - If the subcontractor/supplier isn't paid, they must file a "claim of mechanic's lien" in the county where the property is located.

 - The subcontractor/supplier then has typically two to six months to work out a solution with the property owner or file a lawsuit.

-Avoiding Mechanic's Liens -- Option 1: Pay with Joint Checks
+Option 1: Pay With Joint Checks

-Avoiding Mechanic's Liens -- Option 2: Get a Lien Waiver
+Option 2: Get a Lien Waiver

 In many states, a contractor must provide a waiver for all work for which the contractor has been paid before accepting further payments from the owner.
-Keep in mind, however, that in many states, there can be no waiver of a mechanic's lien until payment is actually made (a few state allow waiver before payment is made).
+Keep in mind, however, that in many states, there can be no waiver of a mechanic's lien until payment is actually made (a few states allow waiver before payment is made).

-Avoiding Mechanic's Liens -- Option 3: Pay Subcontractors/Suppliers Yourself
+Option 3: Pay Subcontractors/Suppliers Yourself

 This is probably the least favorable option, but you can make direct payments to the subcontractors and suppliers and deduct those payments from the general contractor's amount.
-The difficulty with this option is that you can end up looking like the employer to the subcontractor or supplier, which would make you responsible for doing things such as withholding income for taxes and Social Security.
+The difficulty with this option is that you can end up looking like the employer to the subcontractor or supplier.
+This would make you responsible for doing things such as withholding income for taxes and Social Security.
 To avoid ambiguity, it's recommended that you try the first two options before even considering this.

 Final Advice on Avoiding Mechanic's Liens